 Navigation: USING REPORTS >

 As an example, suppose you want to list donations in descending order by amount.
 You might start by creating the Reports ⇒ Donation ⇒ All Donations ⇒ Sort by Name report.
-(There is actually a built in version of this report sorted by Amount, but for the purposes of this explanation we are getting at the same thing in a different way!)
+(There is actually a built-in version of this report sorted by Amount, but for the purposes of this explanation we are getting at the same thing in a different way!)

 You will now see the following window, called Specify Sort Columns:

-You will also see a checkbox to the right of where the name appears, labelled Ascending, which is checked.
-We want to see it in descending order (from the highest down to the lowest Amount), so click that checkbox to uncheck it.
-Now click on the OK button and it will sort your report in the order you requested.
+You will also see a checkbox to the right of where the name appears, labelled "Ascending?", which is checked.
+You want to see it in descending order (from the highest down to the lowest Amount), so click that checkbox to uncheck it.
+Now click on the OK button and it will sort your report in the order you wanted.

 Please note that if you remove all of the sort columns, the report won't necessarily go back to its original order.
-To get back to that order, Close the report and create it again from the Reports menu, or use the Rerun button.
+In fact, if you do that then press OK, the report will not change at all.
+To get back to that original order, Close the report and run it again from the Reports menu.
 Each time you create this report, it will be displayed in its original order.
 Your sort order from a previous run is not remembered - but see the section below about Memorizing Sorted Reports for how you can do that.

 When you change the sort order, part of the header of most reports will change to reflect the new order you have chosen.
 The only exception to this is if you also change the filter (see Filtering Reports), in which case the revised filter criteria will show in the header instead.